aku11i/kimochii-pointer/README.md

 ## Preinstalled shapes

-There are preinstalled shapes.

-You can use them without any steps.
+There are preinstalled shapes that you can use without any steps.

 ### Expanded

-Pointer expands its scale.
+The pointer expands its scale.

 ```html
 <div data-kimochii-pointer="expanded"></div>